History of mechanical engineering: Middle Ages

-Renaissance and Scientific Revolution
+European Renaissance

+During the 17th century, important breakthroughs in the foundations of mechanical engineering occurred in England.
+Sir Isaac Newton formulated Newton's Laws of Motion and developed Calculus, the mathematical basis of physics.
+Newton was reluctant to publish his works for years, but he was finally persuaded to do so by his colleagues, such as Sir Edmond Halley, much to the benefit of all mankind.
+Gottfried Wilhelm Leibniz is also credited with creating Calculus during this time period.

-Leonardo da Vinci was a notable engineer, designing and studying many mechanical systems that were focused around transportation and warfare His designs would later be compared to early aircraft design.
+Leonardo Da Vinci was a notable engineer, designing and studying many mechanical systems that were focused around transportation and warfare His designs would later be compared to early aircraft design.

 Although wind power provided a source of energy away from riverside estate and saw massive improvements in its harnessing, it could not replace the consistent and strong power of the watermill.
 Water would remain the primary source of power of pre-industrial urban industry through the Renaissance.

-In the 17th century, during the Scientific Revolution, important breakthroughs in the foundations of mechanical engineering occurred in England and the Continent.
-The Dutch mathematician and physicist Christiaan Huygens invented the pendulum clock in 1657, which was the first reliable timekeeper for almost 300 years, and published a work dedicated to clock designs and the theory behind them.
-Isaac Newton formulated Newton's Laws of Motion and developed the calculus, which would become the mathematical basis of physics.
-Newton was reluctant to publish his works for years, but he was finally persuaded to do so by his colleagues, such as Edmond Halley.
-Gottfried Wilhelm Leibniz is also credited with developing the calculus independently of Newton during this time period.

 Industrial Revolution

 At the end of the Renaissance, scientists and engineers were beginning to experiment with steam power.
 Most of the early apparatuses faced problems of low horsepower, inefficiency, or danger.
 The need arose for an effective and economical power source because of the flooding of deep-mines in England, which could not be pumped out using alternative methods.
-The first working design was Thomas Savery's 1698 patent.
+The first working design was Thomas Savory's 1698 patent.
 He continuously worked on improving and marketing the invention across England.
-At the same time, others were working on improvements to Savery's design, which did not transfer heat effectively.
+At the same time, others were working on improvements to Savory's design, which did not transfer heat effectively.

 Thomas Newcomen would take all the advancements of the engineers and develop the Newcomen Atmospheric Engine.
 This new design would greatly reduce heat loss, move water directly from the engine, and allow variety of proportions to be built in.

 The Industrial Revolution brought steam powered factories utilizing mechanical engineering concepts.
 These advances allowed an incredible increase in production scale, numbers, and efficiency.

 During the 19th century, material sciences advances had begun to allow implementation of steam engines into Steam Locomotives and Steam-Powered Ships, quickly increasing the speed at which people and goods could move across the world.
 The reason for these advances were the machine tools were developed in England, Germany, and Scotland.
 These allowed mechanical engineering to develop as a separate field within engineering.
 They brought with them manufacturing machines and the engines to power them.

 At the near end of the Industrial Revolution, internal combustion engine technology brought with it the piston airplane and automobile.
-Aerospace Engineering would develop in the early 20th century as an offshoot of mechanical engineering, eventually incorporating rocketry.
+Aerospace Engineering would develop in the early 20th century as a offshoot of mechanical engineering, eventually incorporating rocketry.

 Coal was replaced by oil based derivatives for many applications.